July 01, 2020

 Depending on the type of stains you’re dealing with, your chances of getting rid of them may be higher or lower.

-Yellow discoloration is unfortunately almost impossible to get rid of once it’s there.
+Yellow discoloration is unfortunately very difficult to get rid of once it’s there.
 Some night guard materials are more prone to yellowing than others.
 Soft night guards are particularly susceptible due to the more porous nature of the material.
 If that’s the case, we recommend using cleaning tablets more frequently to prevent the discoloration from getting worse.

 If you’re noticing white deposits from calcium buildup, try soaking your retainer in a mixture of 1 part white vinegar to 3 parts water for 15 minutes.
 Afterward, use a soft toothbrush to scrub away any remaining calcium and then rinse thoroughly in cool or warm water.